meteorkees/BatchFFfileFramesOneMP4/README.md

 # BatchFFfileFramesOneMP4
-## RMS Utils tool to concatenated (merge) two or more FFfiles into one MP4.
+## RMS Utils tool to concatenated (merge) two or more FFfiles into one .mp4 video.
 This tool can be used in the RMS enviroment in the case a meteor of fireball event is captured in two or more FFfiles.
 This script is largely based on a other RMS/Utils tool: `GenerateMP4s.py` BatchFFfileFramesOneMP4.py does not need the FTPdetect file, the .config file or platepar file.
 It only needs to get pointed to the directory where the two or more 'event_FFfiles' are stored.

 Each FFfile in a directory will be coverted into a set of 256 frames-->